2012 Ukrainian parliamentary election: 2012 election date set

-Changes in the voting system
+Electoral system

 In June 2011 the Venice Commission reviewed a proposed Draft Law on the election of Ukrainian parliamentary members.
 The proposal sought to re-instate a parallel voting system – used in the 1998 and 2002 elections – with the establishment of 225 local single-member districts elected (in one round) by a first-past-the-post electoral system (candidate with the highest vote total wins); and the remaining 225 parliamentary seats being elected nationwide on a proportional party-list system with a 5% support threshold; and excluding political blocs from all elections.
 The option "Vote against all" was also made defunct in the proposal (according to a November 2012 opinion poll by Research & Branding Group (otherwise) 17% of the voters would have voted "against everybody" during the elections).
 The opposition and Ukrainian analysts accused the Party of Regions of "rewriting the law so that the president could secure a majority in the next Verkhovna Rada."
 In October 2011 the Venice Commission recommended Ukraine should not return to a mixed election system.
 Nevertheless, on 17 November 2011 the Ukrainian Parliament approved an election law almost identical to the June 2011 proposed Draft Law.
 This new law satisfied the major opposition parties Batkivschyna and Front for Change; but was condemned by the core party of Our Ukraine–People's Self-Defense Bloc, Our Ukraine.
 Candidates could be elected on party lists or through self-nomination.
 On 8 December 2011 President Viktor Yanukovych signed the new election law.
 Since then several parties merged with other parties.

 The possibility to be simultaneously be nominated on a nationwide party list and in a single mandate constituency also was declared unconstitutional by the Constitutional Court of Ukraine on 10 April 2012.

 Voters could temporarily change their place of voting without changing their permanent voting address.